-If you are planting ryegrass, you’ll also need to plant a legume to increase the nitrogen in the soil.
+If you are planting ryegrass, you'll also need to grow a legume to increase the nitrogen in the soil.

 Hairy vetch is commonly used in vegetable gardens and is very resilient and versatile.

-If you are wanting a hand with weed control, you’ll want to grow buckwheat.
-It is sensitive to cold so it’s great for planting anytime between late May and late August.
+If you want a hand with weed control, you'll want to grow buckwheat.
+It is sensitive to cold, so it's great for planting anytime between late May and late August.

 Red clover is your choice if you want a powerhouse cover crop.
 This legume provides you with plenty of nitrogen to benefit your garden soil.

 You can plant this right alongside your rows of growing vegetables anytime from spring to early autumn.

 In the True Leaf Market Garden Cover Crop Seed Mix, you'll find a variety of versatile and easy to plant crops to help get your backyard garden to its fullest potential.